IzODA/IzODA.github.io/docs/anaconda/ivp-jupyter-notebook.md

 The following shows step-by-step instructions on how to run IBM Open Data Analytics for z/OS Anaconda and ODL stacks.
 If you have not yet installed Anaconda including Python 3.6 for z/OS please do so using our <a href="../install-config/">installation and configuration page</a> before proceeding.

 Anaconda for z/OS provides a "conda" command for managing packages and environments.
 It is similar to Anaconda for other platforms with the exception that it includes a different list of packages.
 However, many of the popular data science packages are included with this distribution, for instance, pandas, numpy, scipy, scikit-learn, matplotlib, seaborn, and more.
-In this IVP, you will create and run a Jupyter Notebook on an x86 platform with a Jupyter kernel on z/OS executing Python code using the <a href="https://www.anaconda.org/izoda/hamlet" target="_blank" rel="noopener noreferrer">Hamlet</a> package and <a href="#" target="_blank" rel="noopener noreferrer">JKG2AT's</a> x86 install instructions.
+In this IVP, you will create and run a Jupyter Notebook on an x86 platform with a Jupyter kernel on z/OS executing Python code using the <a href="https://www.anaconda.org/izoda/JKG2AT" target="_blank" rel="noopener noreferrer">JKG2AT</a> package and <a href="https://github.com/jupyter-incubator/nb2kg" target="_blank" rel="noopener noreferrer">NB2KG's</a> x86 install instructions.
 The Jupyter Notebook will demonstrate simple usage of data science packages by performing exploratory analysis on credit risk data retrieved from ODL.
 After completion of this IVP you will have learned the following:
 <ul>
 <li>Basic conda commands</li>
-<li>JKG2AT and Hamlet setup</li>
+<li>NB2KG and JKG2AT setup</li>
 <li>Steps for executing code in a Jupyter Notebook</li>
 <li>Ingesting data sources into ODL</li>
 <li>Retrieve data via the Python-ODL API (dsdbc)</li>